 - Ensure that the policy aligns with your company’s culture and is suited to your needs.

-Employee retention policies can be tricky to manoeuvre, but when handled carefully, they can bring about a much-needed change in your organisation.
+Employee retention policies can be tricky to maneuver, but when handled carefully, they can bring about a much-needed change in your organization.